 |June 14, 2000||2021 stats||70|

 The son of Bobby Witt Sr., Kansas City’s No. 1 prospect created a lot of buzz during spring training.
 He was assigned to Double-A and has shown there is still a lot of growth before he is ready for the majors.
 But this is a player capable of becoming a perennial All-Star infielder for the Royals.
-Over his last six games (May 23 – June 3), Witt Jr. has hit six home runs.
+Before being promoted to Triple-A Omaha, Bobby Witt Jr. posted a .331/.401/.623 slash line with nine home runs in his final 154 ABs at the Double-A level.

 - Bobby Witt Jr. call-up projection: 2022